whatgoodisaroad/cablejs/README.md

 Cable can do much more.
 There are a number of different kinds of nodes which can be added to the graph, including different kinds of events, data-sources, synthetic-data-sources, effects, libraries and cable-modules.
-Some of this can be seen in the examples, but a tutorial and API documentation is coming soon.
+Consult the examples and API document for more.
+A tutorial is coming soon.

 ## API